mxkxf/ashlar.js/CONTRIBUTING.md

 This might take a while as I've plumped for grunt-contrib due to the extensive tasks it includes - but at the time of writing this, I'm only really using grunt-contrib-jshint and grunt-contrib-uglify.

 To keep the ashlar.js nice and light, please commit your ashlar.min.js along with the main file - making sure the uglified code is mangled as well as compressed.
-Also, keep that JS clean!
+Also, keep that JS lint free!